 Version Date Author Details Minute No. slope of 10 degrees or more, and seek to vary development standard 4.3 Height of Buildings, by greater than 10%, will be determined by staff under delegation.
 Councillors will be advised via PS Newsletter prior to the determination", and that this will only apply up to 20% maximum height variation, with a variation any higher than that to be called to Council per the usual process.

-warming: This is a controlled document, hardcopies of this document may not be the latest version.
-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au
+Before using this document, check it is the latest version, refer to Council's website www.portstephens.nsw.gov.au

 FILE NO: 24/100949 EDRMS NO: PSC2021-04195

 PLANNING POLICIES